 That said, the combination of chemicals in modern car de-icer sprays tend to be bad for the environment.
 But it’s easy to make your own.

 How to make your own homemade de-icer

-You can make a solution using water and a teaspoon of salt.
+Make a solution using water and a teaspoon of salt.
 You can then use a misting spray bottle to spray it on the windscreen, or wipe it on with an old towel.

 Don't overuse it, though.
 Salt could damage the windscreen, as well as collect around the washer fluid nozzles.
 Avoid spraying the paintwork too, as salt might corrode the metal.

 One part water to three parts vinegar should work too if you don't want to use salt.
 You can spray this mixture on the windscreen the night before as a preventative measure too.

 A mixture of two parts alcohol or surgical spirit to one part water is also effective.